Basic concepts

 A. The upper respiratory tract

-The upper respiratory tract includes the structures from the nose to the larynx.
+The upper respiratory tract includes the nose, pharynx, and larynx.

 B. The lower respiratory tract

-The lower respiratory tract includes the structures from trachea through the alveoli in the lungs.
+The lower respiratory tract includes the structures from the trachea through the alveoli in the lungs.

-The upper and lower respiratory tract can be further subdivided based on their functions.
+The upper and lower respiratory tracts can be further subdivided based on their functions.

 a.
 The conducting zone